 William Hill – Ocean Casino

 Open in 2018, Ocean Casino’s sportsbook is one of five New Jersey sportsbooks run by sports betting giant William Hill.
 This 7,500-square-foot room has a panoramic TV wall, live sports ticker, tellers, kiosks, and a very big bar.

 William Hill – Tropicana Casino, Atlantic City

 The Tropicana Casino, which is now owned by Caesars Entertainment, debuted its William Hill sportsbook in 2019.
 The sportsbook, which has space for 180 gamblers boasts a gigantic odds board plus a rather outstanding video wall.

-The notorious Tropicana is always very popular tourist spot.
-Famed for its showgirls and prior ties to organised crime leaders, it was the most extravagant of the hotel-casinos built during the decade following WWII.
+The notorious Tropicana is always a very popular tourist spot.
+Famed for its showgirls and prior ties to organized crime leaders, it was the most extravagant of the hotel-casinos built during the decade following WWII.
 A feast for the eyes in every sense.